Pottage

 Pottage or potage (/pɒˈ-, pəˈ-/, /fr/; from Old French pottage 'food cooked in a pot') is a thick soup or stew made by boiling vegetables, grains, and, if available, meat or fish.
 It was a staple food for many centuries.
 The word pottage comes from the same Old French root as potage, which is a dish of more recent origin.

 Pottage ordinarily consisted of various ingredients, sometimes those easily available to peasants.
 It could be kept over the fire for a period of days, during which time some of it could be eaten, and more ingredients added.
 The result was a dish that was constantly changing.
 Pottage consistently remained a staple of poor people's diet throughout most of 9th to 17th-century Europe.
 The pottage that these people ate was much like modern-day soups.
 When wealthier people ate pottage, they would add more expensive ingredients such as meats.

 Preparation

-Pottage was typically boiled for several hours until the entire mixture took on a homogeneous texture and flavour; this was intended to break down complex starches and to ensure the food was safe for consumption.
+Pottage was typically boiled for several hours until the mixture became homogeneous.
 It was often served, when possible, with bread.